 With a charge card, you can’t carry a balance — you have to pay your card bill in full each month.
-Because of this, a charge card isn’t a good choice if you typically pay off your purchases over time.
+Because of this, a charge card isn’t a good choice if you need flexibility in your repayment options.

 One reason you may be surprised to see charge cards is because they’re rarely offered anymore.
 The only major card provider that offers them is American Express — most notably with its The Platinum Card® from American Express card.
 Diner’s Club is another organization that offers charge cards.

 What’s the difference between credit cards and debit cards?

 With a credit card, you can pay for things by borrowing money from your card provider.
 With a debit card, you first deposit funds with your provider and then use the card to spend the money you’ve deposited.

 - You can’t get into debt with a debit card, because you’re only spending money you have.
 On the downside, you don’t get the protections offered by a credit card.
 And you can’t borrow money.

 - A credit card lets you pay off balances over time, builds your credit and offers great protection against fraud.
 But if you’re a compulsive spender, a credit card can easily send you deep into debt.